adaloveless/TriTree/README.md

 # why did I build this?

 I like my classes to be universally useful whenever possible.
 A traditional AVL-Tree is a world-class solution to the random-access sorted list problem, however, it is NOT universally useful for the simple reason that it cannot contain duplicate key values.
-By adding this capability without changing the interface, we are mmaking this class universally useful... and we now have a one-size-fits most tool in our toolbelts.
+By adding this capability without changing the interface, we are making this class universally useful... and we now have a one-size-fits most tool in our toolbelts.

 # coding standards
 You all probably have stronger opinions about C++ coding standards than I do, but usually my opinions about C++ coding standards revolve around techniques to drag it out of the 70s.